samarhussain110/samarhussain110/README.md

 ## 💡 About Me

-I am a motivated and detail-oriented software engineering student currently pursuing my DAE diploma from Aptech.
+I am a motivated and detail-oriented software engineering student currently pursuing my ADSE diploma from Aptech.
 I have a strong interest in web development and enjoy building practical projects that solve real-world problems.

 I am passionate about learning new technologies, improving my coding skills, and growing as a developer.
 Currently looking for internship and entry-level opportunities to gain industry experience.